-- the results of our preclinical studies and clinical trials - the presentation of data at industry conferences by us and/or our competitors; - the responses to any of our IND applications with the FDA and any of our CTA applications with the EMA; - any current or future preclinical studies or clinical trials of our product candidates, including any delays in enrollment rates or timing of these trials; - regulatory actions with respect to our products or our competitors' products; - the recruitment or departure of key personnel; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - results of clinical trials of our competitors; - the success of competitive products or technologies; - actual or anticipated changes in our growth rate relative to our competitors; - regulatory or legal developments in the United States, the European Union and other jurisdictions; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the level of expenses related to any of our product candidates or preclinical or clinical development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our ordinary shares by us, our insiders or our other shareholders; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; and - general economic, industry and market conditions.
+- the results of our preclinical studies and clinical trials; - the presentation of data at industry conferences by us and/or our competitors; - the responses to any of our INDs with the FDA and any of our clinical trial applications with the competent authorities of the EU Member States; - any current or future preclinical studies or clinical trials of our product candidates, including any delays in enrollment rates or timing of these trials; - regulatory actions with respect to our products or our competitors' products; - the recruitment or departure of key personnel; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - expiration or termination of licenses, research contracts or other collaboration agreements; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - results of clinical trials of our competitors; - the success of competitive products or technologies;

+- actual or anticipated changes in our growth rate relative to our competitors; - regulatory or legal developments in the United States, the European Union and other jurisdictions; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the level of expenses related to any of our product candidates or preclinical or clinical development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our ordinary shares by us, our insiders or our other shareholders; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; and - general economic, industry and market conditions, including the impact of inflation and rising interest rates, and domestic or international political instability.

 In addition, the stock market in general, and pharmaceutical and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have sometimes been unrelated or disproportionate to the operating performance of these companies.
+Historically, securities class action litigation has often been brought against companies following periods of volatility in the market price of a company's securities.
+This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources, which could harm our business, operating results, or financial condition.
 Broad market and industry factors may negatively affect the market price of our ordinary shares, regardless of our actual operating performance.
 The realization of any of the above risks or any of a broad range of other risks, including those described in these "Risk Factors," could have a dramatic and material adverse impact on the market price of our ordinary shares.